astronomer/astronomer-docs-resources/README.md

 ## Software Resources

-- Software Default Config - These files show an example of all defaults used by Astronomer Software
+- Software Default Config - These files show an example of all defaults you can use when working with Astronomer Software
 - [Documentation Archive](https://www.astronomer.io/docs/software/documentation-archive)